mvdh7/PyCO2SYS/docs/index.md

 ## Basic use

-The import convention for PyCO2SYS will be:
+The import convention for PyCO2SYS is:

     :::python
     import PyCO2SYS as pyco2

-However, the modules and functions contained within are not yet fully documented.
-We therefore recommend that you just [do it like in MATLAB](co2sys) for now:
+Only the top-level "calculate everything" functions and uncertainty propagation tools are documented so far.
+There are two main ways to run PyCO2SYS.
+The first, available from v1.5, is to [use `PyCO2SYS.CO2SYS_nd`](co2sys_nd).

+!!! tip "Calculate everything with `CO2SYS_nd`"

+    As a minimum, you only need to provide values and types for two carbonate system parameters, and everything else gets assigned a default value unless you specify something different with the `kwargs`.

+        :::python
+        import PyCO2SYS as pyco2
+        results = pyco2.CO2SYS_nd(par1, par2, par1_type, par2_type, **kwargs)

+    The output `CO2dict` is a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) containing all the calculated variables as [NumPy arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).
+For more information on the optional `kwargs` and names of the output keys, see [More advanced interface](co2sys_nd).

+The second way is to [do it like in MATLAB](co2sys):

 !!! tip "Do it like in MATLAB"

     If you are familiar with CO2SYS for MATLAB and wish to use PyCO2SYS in exactly the same way, with extra optional inputs for total ammonia and sulfide:

         :::python
-        from PyCO2SYS import CO2SYS
+        import PyCO2SYS as pyco2
-        CO2dict = CO2SYS(PAR1, PAR2, PAR1TYPE, PAR2TYPE, SAL, TEMPIN, TEMPOUT,
+        CO2dict = pyco2.CO2SYS(PAR1, PAR2, PAR1TYPE, PAR2TYPE, SAL, TEMPIN, TEMPOUT,
             PRESIN, PRESOUT, SI, PO4, pHSCALEIN, K1K2CONSTANTS, KSO4CONSTANTS,
             NH3=0.0, H2S=0.0)

     The output `CO2dict` is a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) containing all the calculated variables as [NumPy arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).
 Its keys are named following the `HEADERS` output from the original MATLAB program.
-See [Calculate everything!](co2sys) for all the details about the inputs and outputs.
+See [MATLAB-style CO2SYS](co2sys) for all the details about the inputs and outputs.

 ### Examples